 As a byproduct of the low-distortion hyperbolic embeddings of hierarchical graphs, many embedded data sets are available in hyperbolic model spaces, and those data sets need to be further processed.
 Thus it is important to build statistical models and inference methods for these hyperbolic data sets using probability distributions with support hyperbolic model spaces and to consider statistical mixtures in those spaces.
 Figure~\ref{fig:pipeline} displays the pipeline to get probability distributions in hyperbolic geometry from hierarchical structures.
 We quickly review the various families of probability distributions defined in hyperbolic models as follows: \begin{itemize} \item One of the very first proposed family of such ``hyperbolic distributions'' was proposed in 1981~\cite{HyperboloidDistribution-1981} and are nowadays commonly called the {\em hyperboloid distributions}.
 The hyperboloid distributions are defined on the Minkowski upper sheet hyperboloid by analogy to the von-Mises Fisher distributions~\cite{vMFclustering-2005} which are defined on the sphere.

 \item Barbaresco~\cite{GaussianPoincare-2019} defined the so-called Souriau-Gibbs distributions (2019) in the Poincar\'e disk (Eq.
-57 of~\cite{GaussianPoincare-2019}, a natural exponential family) with its Fisher information metric coinciding with the Poincar\'e hyperbolic Riemannian metric (the Poincar\'e Unit Disk is a homogeneous space where $\SU(1,1)$ Lie Group acts transitively).
+57 of~\cite{GaussianPoincare-2019}, a natural exponential family) with its Fisher information metric coinciding with the Poincar\'e hyperbolic Riemannian metric (the Poincar\'e unit disk is a homogeneous space with symmetry group $\SU(1,1)$).

 \item Nagano et al.~\cite{nagano2019wrapped} presented a pseudo-hyperbolic Gaussian (a hyperbolic wrapped normal distribution) whose density can be calculated analytically and differentiated with simple random variate generation algorithm (see also~\cite{cho2022rotated}).